 Apart from photographing launches, my interest in other genres of photography -- particularly landscapes -- has given me a newfound admiration for the beautiful area I'm lucky to call home.

-I work as a photojournalist under AmericaSpace, a space news website covering American spaceflight.
-I often have cameras on-site at the Cape Canaveral launchpads to capture stunning closeup views of launches.
+Along with other credentialed members of the media, I am typically granted access to Kennedy Space Center and Cape Canaveral Air Force Station to set up cameras at the Cape's launch facilities to capture stunning closeup views of launches.
 Other times I photograph launches off-site to take advantage of the beautiful scenery the Space Coast has to offer.

-In July 2017 I had the honor of volunteering for Buzz Aldrin’s ShareSpace Foundation, working as an event photographer at the ShareSpace Foundation Apollo 11 Gala at Kennedy Space Center Visitor Complex, which commemorated the 48th anniversary of the Apollo 11 mission in July 1969.
+In July 2017, I had the honor of volunteering for Buzz Aldrin’s ShareSpace Foundation, working as an event photographer at the ShareSpace Foundation Apollo 11 Gala at the Kennedy Space Center Visitor Complex, which commemorated the 48th anniversary of the Apollo 11 mission in July 1969.

 United Launch Alliance's company headquarters; two-story-tall image mural